theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > Alice glanced rather    anxiously at the cook  , to see   if    she meant to take  the
-# NPr   V/J     NPrSg/V/J J/R       P  D   NPrSg .
+# NPr   V/J     NPrSg/V/J R         P  D   NPrSg .
 P  NSg/V NSg/C ISg V     P  NSg/V D
 > hint ; but     the cook  was busily stirring the soup , and seemed not   to be     listening ,
 # NSg  .
 NSg/C/P D   NPrSg V   R      NSg/V/J  D   NSg  .
 V/C V/J    NSg/C P  NSg/VX V         .
 > so        she went  on  again : “ Twenty - four hours , I   think ; or      is it        twelve ?
 I   — ”